 I always think my life has been a prime example of why you need an emergency fund, and this week has been no exception.
 The first time we set up an emergency fund we had to drain it in the course of a week for emergency repairs to the house and cars.

 We have been trying to maintain a $1,000 buffer in our emergency fund.
 We use a zero-based budget.
 If you aren’t familiar with them, here is a great link from SimpleMom.
 It’s pretty easy, you create a budget where $0 is left.
 The key is to pay yourself first-by automatically transferring your savings before you even see your paycheck.
-The same day a paycheck arrives a portion is automatically transferred to our savings account at ING.
+The same day a paycheck arrives a portion is automatically transferred to our savings account.
 It takes several days for it to become available, and to transfer it back takes an additional 3-4 days.
 This encourages us to leave it where it is, since it would take 7-10 days to put the money back in our checking account.

 Some of our “emergency” expenses would be called non-emergencies by most personal finance experts, but since we are in “ATTACK the debt” mode, I don’t have savings allocated for things like unexpected auto repairs.